Iceland With Kids | 6-Day Ultimate Road Trip Itinerary

 A family road trip is a great way to experience Iceland’s otherworldly landscapes and find plenty of kid-friendly adventures.
 Rather than complete the entire ring road of the Island (6 days is not long enough), we’ve focussed on some of Iceland’s highlights.
 It’s better to leave wanting more than to wish you’d taken time to enjoy it!

-This 6-day self-drive journey is a blend of natural wonders and family adventures.
+This 6-day self-drive journey blends natural wonders with family adventure.
 With manageable driving distances and plenty of stops for families to discover, it’s about quality over quantity.

-If you are visiting in winter, we strongly recommend you take ice grippers for your shoes; without them, you may struggle to move or even stay upright when you are on ice.
+If you are visiting in winter, we strongly recommend you take ice grippers for your shoes; without them, you may struggle to move or even stay upright on ice.

 Here’s our 6-day Iceland road trip itinerary, specially tailored for families with children: